Kasenkow/developing_data_products/README.md

-# developoing_data_products
+# developing_data_products
-this is a repo for shiny app test
+This is a small repo for shiny app test.
+The app contains prediction model.